jordan-wei-taylor/genolearn/doc/usage/overview.md

 Machine Learning
 ================

-Within ``biolearn.models``, there are machine learning models from the popular library ``sklearn`` and a few useful functions to save / load models.
+Within ``genolearn.models``, there are machine learning models from the popular library ``sklearn`` and a few useful functions to save / load models.

 Feature Importance
 ==================

 After fitting a model, the user may wish to identify which were the most importance features in their dataset.
-With ``biolearn.feature_importance``, the user can simply call this function on a fitted model and analyse the feature importance based on the particlar model.
+With ``genolearn.feature_importance``, the user can simply call this function on a fitted model and analyse the feature importance based on the particlar model.
 For example, Logistic Regression will return a set of coefficients for each feature corresponding to the contribution to each class label.